-IDrive Small Business is a versatile cloud backup service which does its best to cater for just about every possible need.
+IDrive is a versatile cloud backup service which does its best to cater for just about every possible need.

-You're covered on PCs running anything from Windows 2000 up.
-There's Mac support, Linux backup scripts, iOS, Android and Windows mobile clients, and backup support for Windows Server, Microsoft SQL, Exchange, SharePoint and Oracle.
+You're covered on PCs running anything from Windows 2000 onwards.
+There's Windows plus Mac support, Linux backup scripts, iOS and Android mobile clients, and backup support for Windows Server, Microsoft SQL, Exchange, SharePoint and Oracle.

 The baseline 250GB storage may not be enough for everyone, but hybrid backup support – the ability to save some files locally – allows you to be more selective about which files head for the cloud, and which stay nearby.